 Living with depression isn’t easy.
 Feelings of hopelessness and emptiness can cloud your thinking, judgment, and worldview.
 It can even make you feel like you’re working twice as hard as everyone else just to make it through the day.

 If you can relate to those feelings, please know that you’re far from alone.
-Major depression may affect more than 7% of the adult population and is the leading cause of disability in the United States among people aged 15 to 44.
+Major depression may affect more than

 Because depression affects so many people, we’ve collected some of our best articles filled with information, tips, and strategies to help you — and many others — adopt coping methods.

 It’s important not to confuse depression with sadness, and vice versa.
 Sadness is a normal reaction to loss, difficulty, and disappointment.
 It’s an emotion everyone will feel at many points in their life.

 In contrast, depression is a mental health condition that is much more long-lasting than a short-term low mood.
 Depression can feel like hopelessness, worthlessness, and guilt.